 The Essential Myanmar Travel Tips You Need to Know

-When I first landed in Yangon nearly 4 months ago, it was to start my next chapter as an expat in Myanmar.
-Ben and I now live in the southern coastal town of Myeik and have a few Myanmar travel tips to share with you.
+When I first landed in Yangon, it was to start my next chapter as an expat living in Myanmar.
+I lived in the southern coastal town of Myeik and have a few Myanmar travel tips to share with you.
 We’ve learnt a thing or two about the country, travelling around, the locals and the culture.
 If you are planning a trip to Myanmar make sure you know the following before visiting.

-Myanmar is absolutely a country that needs to be on your Southeast Asia bucket list.
+It easily became my favourite Southeast Asian country after taking this 2-week trip around Myanmar and is absolutely a country that needs to be on your bucket list.
 It is starting to grow in popularity, but it’s still a relatively unexplored country for this region.
 Come and enjoy the unique culture, history and untouched landscapes.
 Explore pagodas, islands, mountains and cities and grow accustomed to the smiling Burmese people.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.